 Juicing is an excellent way to up your intake of healthy, non-starchy vegetables without having to choke down huge salads with items that can be unpalatable.
 It can be a quick, easy solution to up your intake.

 3. Hydration With Structured Water!

 Staying hydrated is of the utmost importance.
 Knowing how much water to drink is incredibly important but also the quality of that water REALLY matters!

 Structured water is one of the most superior forms of water.
-It’s not just H20, it’s actually H3O2 and has an amazing ability to hydrates your body.
+It’s not just H20, it’s actually H3O2 and has an amazing ability to hydrate your body.
 (2)

-Well, vegetables just so happen to contain this superior form of water which is why they are such an incredible way to hydrate your body.
+Vegetables just so happen to contain this superior form of water which is why they are such an incredible way to hydrate your cells.
 Juicing is one of the best ways to ensure you're getting ample intake of structured water through vegetables.

 Additionally, structured water contains an optimal pH which is essential for hydration and good health.